594422814/MCCT/README.md

 # Multi-Cue Correlation Tracker
 Code for the tracker in the paper **Multi-Cue Correlation Filters for Robust Visual Tracking**, by Ning Wang, Wengang Zhou et. al - to appear in CVPR 2018.
+In this work, we propose to utilize multiple weak experts for online tracking.
+Our efficient framework achieves state-of-the-art performance just using simple and standard DCFs!

 For the MCCT-H tracker, just start Matlab and run the runTracker.m.
 To run the MCCT tracker with deep features, please download the VGG-19 and compile the Matconvnet following the description in README (in MCCT/model/).